RaphaMarinho1/RaphaMarinho1/README.md

 ## Hi, I'm Raphael Marinho 👋

-:hearth: I'm passionate about the programming universe and how technologies can change the world.
+:heart: I'm passionate about the programming universe and how technologies can change the world.

  :briefcase: &nbsp; Estou atualmente procurando um emprego;
  <br/> :mortar_board: &nbsp; System Development and Analysis student;